GENERAL INFORMATION: 503-823-4000

 a.
 In joint facilities where public and private property flows co-mingle.

 b.
-In offsite areas that are “traded” for required onsite management areas related to new and redevelopment.
+In offsite areas that are “traded” for required onsite management areas related to new development and redevelopment.
 The City may require more than a 1:1 exchange on the amount of required management area.

 a.
 The discharge must be conveyed along a route of service approved by the Director.

-B. The quality of stormwater leaving the site after development shall be equal to or better than the quality of stormwater leaving the site before development, as much as is practicable, based on the following criteria:
+B. The quality of stormwater leaving the site after development or redevelopment must be equal to or better than the quality of stormwater leaving the site before development or redevelopment, to the extent practicable, based on the following criteria:

 b.
-Within the original parcel from which the new parcel was created, or
+Within the original parcel from which the new parcel was created; or

 c.
 In a privately developed offsite facility with sufficient capacity, as determined by the Bureau.